 - If anyone destroys God’s temple, God will destroy him.
 For God’s temple is holy, and you yourselves are his temple.

-For transsexuals, this argument often manifests itself as, “If God had wanted you to be a woman, he would have made you that way.”
+For trans people, this argument often manifests itself as, “If God had wanted you to be a woman, he would have made you that way.”
 This argument is easily countered by asking if this applies to any sort of medical intervention, from wearing corrective lenses, to taking aspirin, to other surgeries.

 God and discrimination